trentleslie/OmicsOracle/README.md

 4. Write tests for your new feature
 5. Run the test suite to ensure all tests pass
 6. Submit a pull request

+## Recent Changes

+- Updated both GeminiWrapper and SpokeWrapper to load configuration from environment variables
+- Improved error handling and logging in both wrappers
+- SpokeWrapper now uses pyArango instead of arango-python-driver for consistency
+- Updated the initialization process for both wrappers to use environment variables

 ## License